oniontherock/Firebrand/README.md

 - **Working:** AI pathfinding and basic enemy behavior.
 - **Designed and partly built:** a general-purpose procedural animation system driven by inverse kinematics.
 The IK animation work was started but not finished.

-I've kept this honest rather than tidied up after the fact: it's a prototype where some systems run and others were still on the workbench.
+I've kept this honest: it's a prototype where some systems run and others were still on the workbench.

 ## Tech